MostafaELFEEL/MostafaELFEEL/README.md

 # 💫 About Me:
-I am a graduate of Ain Shams University's Faculty of Engineering.
+I am a graduate of Faculty of Engineering Ain Shams University.
 I study Mechatronics and Robotics Engineering.
 With a current GPA of 3.38, I am a hardworking individual who strives for excellence in all aspects of my life.
 I love going to the gym to stay in shape and maintain a healthy lifestyle.
 Currently, I am looking for a scholarship opportunity for a Master's degree in Autonomous Robotics, and I am excited to see where my education and interests will take me in the future.

 # 🌐 Socials: